 - To stop the washer at any time, push in the Cycle Control Knob. - To restart the washer, close the lid (if necessary) and pull out the Cycle Control Knob.

-Selecting a cycle and time
+Selecting a cycle

-This section illustrates and describes the wash cycles you can select with the Cycle Control Knob.
-Use this information to help you make the best cycle selections for your wash loads.
+Use the information in this section to help you make the best cycle selections for your wash loads.
 Each cycle is designed for different types of fabrics and soil levels.